 As mentioned, many CEO’s have loads of priorities and things to think about before they even consider employee recognition and the importance of recognition is underestimated.
 However, if done and done well it can be a hugely valuable asset for any business!

-For our most up-to-date, in-depth review of reward and recognition, take a look at our Complete Guide to Reward and Recognition.
+For our in-depth review of reward and recognition, take a look at our Complete Guide to Reward and Recognition.